Wheeler scores go-ahead goal, Jets beat Sabres 3-1

 Jack Eichel scored and Carter Hutton had 26 saves for Buffalo.
 Coming off a 3-1 victory over Detroit on Saturday, the Sabres failed to win consecutive games for the first time since Dec.
 11-13.

-The Jets were coming off of consecutive 5-2 road losses against Ottawa on Saturday and Montreal in a game Thursday night in which the Canadiens outshot Winnipeg 53-34.
-Jets coach Paul Maurice joked before Sunday’s game the Jets could have allowed 15 goals given how poorly they played against Montreal.
+“Other teams are getting points and moving up the standings and we’re not,” Eichel said in discounting how well the Sabres played in a game they lost.
+“I think the moral victories are a thing of the past at this point.
+We didn’t get any points, and they win the game.”

-The Sabres were leaking on defense as well in allowing 17 goals through the first three games before allowing one against Detroit.
+The Sabres lost despite outshooting the Jets 36-29, while also going 0 for 5 on the power play.
+Worse still, Buffalo surrendered a short-handed goal on Copp’s breakaway to open the scoring 3:01 into the second period.

-Copp opened the scoring 3:01 into the second period on a shorthanded breakaway.
-He got loose up the left wing after Dahlin went to his knees and failed to keep a bouncing puck inside the blue line.
+Copp got loose up the left wing after Dahlin went to his knees and failed to keep a bouncing puck inside the blue line.
 Copp burst in and snapped a shot beating Hutton inside the far post.

 Eichel tied it nine minutes later and with Winnipeg’s Bryan Little returning to the ice after serving a slashing penalty.
 Playing give and go with Dahlin along the right boards, Eichel got the return pass, stepping into the circle and snapped a shot through a crowd, and with Hellebuyck screened by Buffalo’s Sam Reinhart.